The Best Ever Classic Cornbread

 - Don’t overmix: Stir until just combined; overmixing makes the bread dense instead of fluffy.

-- Rest before slicing: Let it sit for at least 10 minutes to firm up and slice cleanly without crumbling.
+- Rest before slicing: Let it sit for at least 10 minutes to firm up and slice cleanly without crumbling too much.

 - Be careful with add-ins: Add-ins like cheese, jalapeños, or corn kernels are welcome, but be mindful not to put too many can weigh down the batter.